- Created on Monday, 23 June 2014 11:06

 - Assisting with business development activities

-- Will have a working knowledge of digital marketing
+- Will have had some exposure to digital marketing

-- Be familiar with PPC and Google Analytics
+- Be broadly familiar with PPC and Google Analytics

 - Will have excellent communication skills - both in written and spoken English